Install MongoDB, MySQL, and Postgres using Homebrew

 launchctl unload -w ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist

-# Remove any plists that might be lingering around
+# Remove any plists lingering around

 rm ~/Library/LaunchAgents/homebrew.mxcl.mysql.plist